 Cost of the journey is \$6990 DBL / \$7960 SGL, from Nome, Alaska, departing Anchorage.
-This cost includes: accommodations for 11 nights, all meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), park entrance and other activity fees for activities as described in the itinerary, Gold-Car Class Upgrade on the Alaska Railroad train from Denali to Anchorage, the all-day boat tour in Kenai Fjords National Park, return one-way flight from Nome to Anchorage, professional guide services, pre-departure materials and miscellaneous program expenses.
+This cost includes: accommodations for 11 nights, all meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), park entrance and other activity fees for activities as described in the itinerary, the all-day boat tour in Kenai Fjords National Park, return one-way flight from Nome to Anchorage, flight from Anchorage to Barrow, professional guide services, pre-departure materials and miscellaneous program expenses.